styledown/styledown/Readme.md

     <a class="button primary">Button</a>
 ```

-Jade is also supported.
-It's auto-detected for you when you want Jade or HTML.
+__Jade examples:__ Jade is also supported.
+It's auto-detected for you when you
+want Jade or HTML.
+This allows you to write simpler example code.

 ``` markdown
 ### Tables